pmd/pmd/docs/pages/pmd/devdocs/making_rulesets.md

 </pmd>
 ```

-## To see it in your IDE, add it to rulesets/rulesets.properties
+## To see it in your IDE

-At least, that’s the way some of the IDE plugins do it.
-Some have other ways of adding custom rulesets.
+You'll need to point the IDE plugin to the location of your custom ruleset.

 ## Send us feedback